 There are also no YANG data models in IETF that could be used to correlate topology information, e.g., a link termination point (LTP), with inventory information, e.g., the physical port supporting an LTP, if any.

-Inventory information through MPI and correlation with topology information is identified as a gap requiring further work, which is outside of the scope of this draft.
+Inventory information through MPI and correlation with topology information is identified as a gap requiring further work and outside of the scope of this draft.

 SR-TE paths discovery